 You can go through and review each data segment and then code it by clicking on the plus next to the code name.
-Or, you can code all results at once by selecting Accept Proposed Codings from the Drop-Down menu.
+Or, you can code all results by selecting the button Apply Codes.
+You can select the first option Apply All Codes, or select only one code from the list.